-“My dog is friendly.
-My dog is friendly.
-My dog is friendly.”
-I hear that EVERY SINGLE DAY.
-Usually from people whose dogs are off-leash, racing towards mine.
-I’m happy for them and their dog, but it doesn’t matter.
-I still don’t want Cooper to say “Hi.”
+“my dog is friendly. my dog is friendly. my dog is friendly.” i hear this EVERY SINGLE DAY. usually from people whose dogs are off-leash, racing towards mine. i’m happy for them and their dog, but it doesn’t matter. i still don’t want my cooper to say “hi.”

-If you know me, you know Cooper.
-You know he is about as well-adjusted, happy and friendly as can be.
-He has excellent leash manners and knows how to communicate with other dogs, of all types.
-He is my calm neutral dog in my Rovereactive classes, and a kind puppy teacher in my classes for little ones.
-He can handle all sorts of interactions.
-Positive and negative.
-And guess what?
+if you know me, you know cooper. you know he is about as well-adjusted, happy and friendly as can be. he has excellent leash manners and knows how to communicate with other dogs, of all types. he is my calm neutral dog for my rovereactive classes, and a kind puppy teacher in my classes for little ones. he can handle all sorts of interactions. positive and negative.

 I WANT TO KEEP IT THAT WAY!

-Imagine this, we are walking down the street, minding our own business.
-Cooper is enjoying his sniffs, I’m dreaming about my fantasy football team.
-Then “Friendly off-leash Dude” comes racing up to Cooper.
-Maybe he even crashes into Cooper a bit, who at six, may have a few aches and pains.
-Cooper turns the other cheek, steps behind me, does his best to avoid the Dude, but Cooper is on his leash, so he cannot move away too much.
-He cannot run home.
-The other dog is off-leash, and has full movement.
-Freedom to harass Cooper, who cannot truly get away from him, no matter how hard he tries.
+imagine this, we are walking down the street, minding our own business. cooper is enjoying his sniffs, i’m dreaming about my fantasy football team. then “triendly off-leash dude” comes racing up to cooper. maybe he even crashes into cooper a bit, who at six, may have a few aches and pains. cooper turns the other cheek, steps behind me, does his best to avoid “the dude,” but cooper is on his leash, so he cannot move away too much. he cannot run home. the other dog is off-leash, and has full movement. freedom to harass cooper, who cannot truly get away from him, no matter how hard he tries.

 finally, “the dude’s” human rushes up, yelling, “it’s okay. he’s friendly,” and removes him (only after i prompt him to do so). cooper and i walk off, no harm no foul, right?